dgacek/ocenki/README.md

 Web application for rating Spotify albums.
 SPA with session-based auth.
-Backend in Flask, frontend in Svelte and served through Jinja.
+Backend in Flask; frontend in Svelte and served through Jinja.

 ## App concept